bigscience-workshop/Megatron-DeepSpeed/examples/run_evalharness_deepspeed.md

 now edit `run_evalharness-variant.slurm`

+Note that the eval code knows to pull the original training args from the checkpoint, so we don't need to pass any of those.
+And we just need to setup the evaluation args.

 1. Edit:

 ```
-PP_SIZE=2
+PP_SIZE=1
 TP_SIZE=1
 ```
-to match the original slurm script.
-But this is only needed to convert the checkpoint.
-The actual eval will happen on a single gpu.
+to match the eval topology.
+If the model fits into 1 gpu, then there is nothing to change.

+The eval script will automatically reshape the model if it was of a different topology.

 2. Adjust the following to fit the chosen GPU.
 As of last check for 1.3B model the settings are one of: